seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 **Nine steps here, no analytical rule.** How to analyse is `ANALYST-INSTRUCTIONS.md`; this is only what the repository requires around it.

-1. Read this file, then read `ANALYST-INSTRUCTIONS.md` from the repository in full.
+1. **Read §1, §2, §4, §7, §12, §13 and §14 of this file — the operative set for role 2 —
-   Never from memory, never from a previous session's summary.
+   then read `ANALYST-INSTRUCTIONS.md` from the repository in full.** Never from memory, never from a previous session's summary. §3, §5, §6, §8, §9, §10 and §11 belong to role 1 and do not bind an analysis run: four of them say so in their own opening lines, and the other three are TZ machinery a run with no TZ cannot reach. **A section NAMED from inside the operative set is read on that reference** — step 8 below points at §8 for the push rules and restates the command itself, so the pointer costs one read and never a missing rule. **This is a CONTEXT decision and not a licence:** no clause is repealed for role 2, and a rule that reaches the run through a reference binds it exactly as if this step had named it.
 2. **Bring the WORKING TREE to `origin/main`, not just the refs.** `git fetch --all --prune` (§3), confirm the tree is clean and on `main`, then **`git pull --ff-only`** and confirm it succeeded.
 A fetch updates what the clone knows and changes no file on